Part of the occasional Sahara A to Z series Hang around long enough and you’ll get the full set

 Not so mysterious after all then, but you do wonder, with the distinctive and isolated 20-km-long Madet ridge angled NW/SE and the Aïr massif to the west, what value the tiny 20-m stone compass actually added to aerial navigation?
 And why put an airstrip there if anywhere flat in the Sahara can be an ’emergency airstrip’.
-And would they have spent days building the drop zone circle when a ring of smoking oil drums would have sufficed?
+And would they have spent days building a parachute or bomb drop zone circle when a ring of smoking oil drums would have sufficed?

 Another possibility I like to entertain is of a playful or geographically inclined Colonel stationed in the Sahara.
 He’d spent his lovelorn honeymoon in Bizerte and, looking at his Michelin map one hot day, noticed Adrar Madet’s central position.
 He decided it would be a good morale-building (or time-killing) exercise to have the circle and cardinal points marked in the desert for posterity.
 But as Adrar Madet is far from any route or useful resource, the purpose and meaning of his enigmatic earth sculpture has been lost in the sands of time.

 That’s as may be, but what about the other similar but smaller cobbled stone circles I’ve seen in the mountains of southern Algeria (below)?
 Neither could be described as aviation markers.
 ‘Tombs’ said the guides, but they’re not like the usual pre-Islamic tombs of the desert.